 18.1.
 Applicable Law.
 This Agreement shall be governed by the laws of Belgium, without regard to the principles of conflict of laws, and with the same force and effect as if fully executed and to be performed therein.

 18.2.
 Good Faith Negotiations.
-Parties shall attempt to in good faith to resolve any Dispute through senior level negotiations.
+Parties shall attempt to in good faith resolve any Dispute through senior level negotiations.

 18.3.
 Binding Arbitration.
 Each Dispute shall, upon the filing of a Request for Arbitration by one of the Parties, be referred to and determined by arbitration in accordance with the arbitration rules of the International Chamber of Commerce (ICC).
 The arbitral tribunal shall consist of three arbiters.
 The place of arbitration shall be Brussels, Belgium and the arbitration language shall be English.
 Any such arbitration award shall be final and binding and may, if necessary, be enforced by a court or authority having jurisdiction.